 The stiff, Zytel® polymer handle is a durable, heat-resistant material.
 Combined with the checkering design and Beretta logo, the handler should be able to grip the knife handle with ease, even in damp conditions.

-The drop point blade style has a long cutting edge with the sharp tip of the blade being “dropped” lower than the plane of the spine.
+The drop point blade style has a long cutting edge with the sharp tip being “dropped” lower than the plane of the spine.
 This design makes slicing and precision cuts with ease.

 The Gut Hook profile is used for field-dressing wild game.
-The design of the hook allows hunters to poke a hole in the hide, then hook and cut through an animal’s skin without damaging what lies beneath.
+The hook design allows hunters to poke a hole in the hide, then hook and cut through an animal’s skin without damaging what lies beneath.

 The Beretta hunting knife series offers quality at an affordable price.
-Made with Japanese ATS-34 steel, it is very similar to the original Loveless designs, which are created with 154CM steel.
+Made with Japanese ATS-34 steel, it is very similar to the original Loveless designs created with 154CM steel.

 ATS-34 and 154CM are known for being of good value for everyday-carry knives.
 Both of these steels offer high-end or mid-range performance.
-This steel offers decent edge retention in that it holds its sharpness well, but you’re going to need to hone it after prolonged use.
+This steel offers decent edge retention because it holds its sharpness well, but you’ll need to hone it after prolonged use.
 To the experienced knifesman, the ATS-34 steel blade will be fairly easy to sharpen.
-As far as corrosion resistance, ATS-34 is known as a mid-range knife steel.
+Regarding corrosion resistance, ATS-34 is known as a mid-range knife steel.

 Before you go, I hope you’ll take a moment to tell me all about your favorite hunting knives by completing the survey below.